What you wear tells a story of you. So what story are you telling?

 It caught my attention because fashion frightens some people.
 ‘But I don’t understand fashion…’ In my work, there were times when people would freak out when I told them they were going to have to take their children shopping to build a ‘modelling uniform’.

 Then there's the big difference in ‘putting’ and ‘pulling’ an outfit together.
 To put an outfit together insinuates a reasonable amount to work with.

 To pull an outfit together is more challenging.
 It insinuates working with what you’ve got, maybe making do since you may have limited resources and money, buying second hand (and I don’t just mean passed from my 1st right hand to my 2nd left hand).
 A little like pulling a meal together.
 The object here is you’re working with what you have.

-I love SCOTTIES RECYCLE, TATTY'S, RECYCLE BOUTIQUE and one of my favourite second-hand shops is Paperbag Princess, a second-second hand shop where nothing is over $20 bucks.
+I love SCOTTIES RECYCLE, TATTY'S, RECYCLE BOUTIQUE and one of my favorite second-hand shops is Paperbag Princess, a second-second hand shop where nothing is over $20 bucks.
 Sweet.
 Admittedly, you have to constantly scour the actual stores.
 But that’s part of the beauty of it – sifting through some ugly to find the gems.

 The article goes on to say most of us ‘has a gut-level understanding of how fashion psychology works’ and ‘if the data emerging from the burgeoning field of fashion psychology can be believed, your clothes do more than make you feel thin and pretty.
 There's some serious personality development taking place at the closet door’.

 I mean who in their right mind would buy an outfit that makes them look bigger than they actually are?
 Ballooning and me stopped being friends since I was pregnant.
 For me, having myself covered in all body shape-weather is absolutely crucial.
 SPANX, I think I love you.